Macy's quarterly profit drops on higher discounts

+Adds details on results in paragraph 3, background and shares in paragraphs 2,4,5

-Aug 22 (Reuters) - Macy's M.N posted a drop in quarterly profit on Tuesday, dragged down by heavy discounting and elevated promotion to clear spring and early summer merchandise.
+Aug 22 (Reuters) - Macy's M.N posted a drop in quarterly profit on Tuesday, dragged down by heavy discounting and higher promotions to clear spring and early summer merchandise.

+Shares of the retailer, whose stock has lost nearly 30% of its value this year, rose 5.9% to $15.6 in premarket trading as the company's net sales beat expectations for the second quarter.

+The department store chain logged net sales of $5.13 billion, beating analysts' average estimate of $5.09 billion, according to Refinitiv data.

+Like other retailers such as Target TGT.N and Coach parent Tapestry TPR.N, Macy's has witnessed a sharp drop in demand from middle-income customers cutting back their spending on apparel and handbags to cover for food and services.

+A preemptive move to convert its merchandise for the spring and early summer season in March has dampened demand at Bloomingdale's parent, forcing it in June to cut its full-year sales and earnings forecasts.

-The department store chain logged an adjusted net income of $71 million, or 26 cents per share, in the second quarter ended July 29, from $277 million, or $1 per share, last year.
+The department store chain posted an adjusted net income of $71 million, or 26 cents per share, in the quarter ended July 29, compared with $277 million, or $1 per share, a year ago.

 (Reporting by Savyata Mishra in Bengaluru; Editing by Arun Koyyur)